JuanOlaya/OOP/README.md

 # Object-Oriented Programming (OOP) with Processing

-This repository is associated with the courses: Object-Oriented Programming (OOP) and Computer Graphics, which were taught in the university [School of Arts and Letters](https://artesyletras.com.co/ingenieria-de-las-artes-digitales/) (Bogotá) by Juan Olaya since the semester 2016.2 to the present.
+This repository is associated with the courses: Object-Oriented Programming (OOP) and Computer Graphics, which were taught in the university [School of Arts and Letters](https://artesyletras.com.co/ingenieria-de-las-artes-digitales/) (Bogotá-Colombia) by Juan Olaya since the semester 2016.2 to the present.

 For those courses we use the Java library [Processing](https://processing.org/) and its JavaScript version [P5js](https://p5js.org/).
 The following are the course steps: